Hurt by a Yokahoma Tire

+Yokohama tire blowouts have hurt people across America.
 Yokohama Tire Company makes several different types of tires for a variety of vehicle types.
 As a leading tire manufacturer, they’ve also had to issue a few recalls over the past several years.
-By addressing the potentially defective tires is vital to avoid a potentially hazardous situation for motorists, it can also cause some serious accidents and injuries.
+By addressing the potentially defective tires to avoid a potentially hazardous situation for motorists, it can also cause some serious accidents and injuries.

 Table of Contents